open-laser-tag/tagger/README.md

 | 3 | trigger | blinking white when pressing trigger |

 #### Debugging
 The makros of [esp_log.h](https://docs.espressif.com/projects/esp-idf/en/latest/api-reference/system/log.html) are used to send serial debug messages.
 When you open a serial monitor and connect the esp32 via USB you should see them.
 The build flag `DCORE_DEBUG_LEVEL` must be set for this.
+When you are compiling with plattformio, this is already done in plattformio.ini.
+In the arduino ide you have to set Tools->Core Debug Level.
+For the arduino extention in vscode the example above already gives the right flag.
 When you got a JTAG adapter e.g. [jlink](https://www.ebay.de/itm/ARM7-ARM9-ARM11-J-link-V8-Emulator-Cortex-M3-IAR-STM32-JTAG-Schnittstelle-CYED/233389427917?hash=item3657180ccd:g:Ex4AAOSwYIxX-8DR) you can also do inline debugging with the [unified debugger of plattformio](https://docs.platformio.org/en/latest/plus/debugging.html).

 ## Licensing